Local spectral density and Slepian concentration for spherical Fourier-Bessel truncation spaces: Introduction

 \section{Introduction}

-The spherical Fourier-Bessel basis (SFB, or more exactly, spherical harmonic-Bessel basis) is an orthogonal system in $\R^d$ (viewed as the unbounded ball $\R_{+}\times\Sphered$) composed of the multiplication of the Bessel functions (of the radial components) and spherical harmonics (of the angler components).
-Since their nature as eigenfunctions of the Laplace operator, and thanks to the radial-spherical decoupling, they are of particular interest for processing signals in a ball-like geometry.
-For example, applications of 3-D SFB functions in astrophysics and cosmology are discussed in, e.g., \cite{Heavens1995,SuperFaB,Pratten2013,PhysRevD.90.063515,Fisher_1995-te,PhysRevD.104.103523,Lanusse2015,Rassat2012,6280687,10.1093/mnras/stv2724,Leistedt2012}.
-Driven by the demands of processing incomplete data and detecting spatial features, there are also increasing interests in SFB related localized spatial-spectral signal processing methods, for example, SFB decomposition based 3-D wavelet systems were discussed in \cite{Lanusse2012,PhysRevD.90.103532}.
-And more relevant to the present work, the Slepian basis for the SFB band-limited functions in $\R^3$ was proposed in \cite{Khalid2016a}.
+The spherical Fourier--Bessel system (SFB, more precisely the spherical harmonic--Bessel system) provides a generalized orthogonal decomposition on $\R^d$, viewed in spherical coordinates as $\R_{+}\times\Sphered$.
+Its modes are products of Bessel functions in the radial variable and spherical harmonics in the angular variable.
+Since these functions arise from separation of variables for the Helmholtz equation and decouple radial and angular behavior, they are natural tools for signal analysis in ball-like geometries.
+Applications of 3-D SFB functions in astrophysics and cosmology are discussed, for example, in \cite{Heavens1995,SuperFaB,Pratten2013,PhysRevD.90.063515,Fisher_1995-te,PhysRevD.104.103523,Lanusse2015,Rassat2012,6280687,10.1093/mnras/stv2724,Leistedt2012}.
+Motivated by incomplete observations and spatial feature detection, localized spatial-spectral constructions based on SFB decompositions have also been studied; see, for example, the 3-D SFB wavelet systems in \cite{Lanusse2012,PhysRevD.90.103532}.
+Most closely related to the present paper, Slepian functions for SFB band-limited spaces in $\R^3$ were introduced in \cite{Khalid2016a}.